 GW Capital does permit direction of brokerage from clients and requires that instruction to be in writing.
 The client may direct all or only a portion of their trades to the directed broker.
-It must be expressly understood by the client that by directing brokerage, the client may obtain less favorable price and execution and may pay higher commissions.
+It must be expressly understood by the client that by directing brokerage, the client may obtain less favorable price and execution and may pay higher commissions, and depending on the agreement the client has with the broker, GW Capital will not be able to negotiate commissions with the directed broker.
+The client should also understand that it may not receive any volume discounts that our other clients receive, resulting in a disparity in commission charges between clients.
 It should also be understood that certain stocks with less liquidity and higher volatility may make it more difficult to obtain a similar price on a directed account than the price that was received on the non-directed block trade.
-In addition, GW Capital may be unable to review the effectiveness or value of the services provided by these directed brokers and therefore, we will not assume any responsibility for any inconsistency relating to the best execution or quality of execution as a result of such direction.
+Finally, it should be understood that dependent on the agreement the client has with the directed broker, GW Capital will be unable to review the effectiveness or value of the services provided by these directed brokers.